adonisjs/v6-docs/content/docs/digging_deeper/cache.md

 ### Grace period

 You can allow Bentocache to return stale data if the cache key is expired but still within a grace period using the `grace` option.
-This change makes Bentocache works in a same way `SWR` or `TanStack Query` do
+This makes Bentocache work in the same way libraries like SWR or TanStack Query do.

 ```ts
 import cache from '@adonisjs/cache/services/main'